ethereum/remix-project/apps/remix-ide/docs/static_analysis.md

 ```
 -   **String Length: Bytes length != String length**

-Bytes and string length are not the same since strings are assumed to be UTF-8 encoded (according to the ABI defintion) therefore one character is not nessesarily encoded in one byte of data.
+Bytes and string length are not the same since strings are assumed to be UTF-8 encoded (according to the ABI definition) therefore one character is not necessarily encoded in one byte of data.

 _Example:_
 ```